Training Programmes

 Preparedness Kits & Response Systems

-Training and frameworks become operational only when supported by ready-to-use kits and response systems.
-Every home, office, industry, ministry, and institution must maintain readily available emergency medical kits, decontamination provisions, and protective equipment — ensuring immediate action capability the moment an emergency begins.
+Training and frameworks are operational only when supported by ready-to-use kits — antidotes, protection, and structured checklists ensuring immediate action the moment an emergency begins.

-• Coordinated activation protocols linking kits to institutional response
+• Activation protocols linking kits to institutional response

 The Preparedness Gap